quatico-solutions/websmith/packages/api/README.md

 # websmith-api

-Websmith addon API providing interfaces and functionality to implement custom websmith addons.
+The websmith API package provides interfaces and functionality to implement custom **addons** for the websmith compiler.

 Visit the [websmith github repository](https://github.com/quatico-solutions/websmith) for more information and examples.